MurkySoup/adv-pwd-gen/README.md

 - number_set = '234679'
 - special_set = ' !"#*+-./:=?@^_|'

-You can puch a bit beyond these suggested maximum values, but the farther you go, the more often this programm will run into permutational dead-ends.
+You can push a bit beyond these suggested maximum values, but the farther you go, the more often this programm will run into permutational dead-ends.
 Code has been added to allow this program to break out of these situations and attempt to proceed normally.

 ## How to Use